RDG in the Media: A Space for Everyone

 In the March 2022 issue of Recreation Management Magazine, RDG Principal and Architect Jack Patton, AIA shares the importance of designing modern, inclusive locker rooms.

-Much thought goes into creating locker room spaces that offer a positive user experience, and designers are continually working to improve these communal spaces, especially as it relates to privacy, accessibility, inclusivity and convenience.
-RDG Principal and Architect Jack Patton, AIA spoke with Recreation Management Magazine to discuss the challenges and opportunities designers face in creating locker room spaces that create a positive experience for everyone.
+Much thought goes into creating locker room spaces that offer a positive user experience, and designers are continually working to improve these communal spaces, especially regarding privacy, accessibility, inclusivity and convenience.
+RDG Principal and Architect Jack Patton, AIA spoke with Recreation Management Magazine to discuss the challenges and opportunities designers face in creating locker room spaces that make a positive experience for everyone.

 Universal or cabana-style locker rooms offer an inclusive design solution, explains Patton.
 In this model, the locker room is a collection of many public and private rooms, each a subset of a traditional gender-specific locker room, but made accessible to all patrons, regardless of gender identity.
 Larger facilities may benefit from multiple universal locker rooms located throughout the building and in high-demand areas.